mm80843/T3.5/docs/bp_0.md

 ### Idea description

-During the COVID -19 outbreak, large organisations, as well as many educational institutions, explored the potential to reduce disease transmission by dividing their staff (and students) into smaller groups that take turns using and servicing physical space in enclosed and high-traffic areas.
+During the COVID-19 pandemic, large organisations, as well as many educational institutions, explored the potential to reduce disease transmission by dividing their staff (and students) into smaller groups that take turns using and servicing physical space in enclosed and high-traffic areas.
 The main idea is to introduce a rotating shift schedule in high occupancy areas, focusing on managing staff presence through shifts rather than the potential users of the services provided.
+Workers should remain with the same shift group to reduce social mixing between groups of staff.

 ### Why?

-Limiting the occupancy of enclosed spaces allows for better social distancing and control over indoor parameters (such as CO2 concentration in the air).
+Limiting the occupancy of enclosed spaces allows for better social distancing.
 In addition, rotating the workforce prevents the transmission of diseases between the majority of staff, thus maintaining the final quality of service and bringing more flexibility to clients.

 ### Contextual situations